thnguyn2/diagnosis_code/README.md

 #Data organization
 The QPI data is required to run the code.
 Please contact our lab director, Dr. Gabriel Popescu at gpopescu@illinois.edu if you want to obtain the data and run the code with it.
 On the ozymandias server, the data can be found at raid6\Tan\Prostate_cancer_diagnosis_data\TMA_code_and_diagnosis\.
 The structure of this folder is as follows

-    #dx+y: where x, y in {2,3,4,5}.
-A folder contain the raw QPI image, e.g., A19.tif, 3x downsampled QPI image, e.g., A19_small.tif, manual segmentation results, e.g., A19_seg_gt.tif, A19_seg_gt_3072.tif, A19_seg_gt_3072_hf.tif, final segmentation result, A19_seg_multi_res_3072_strict_hf.tif.
+ * d[x]+[y]\: where x, y in {2,3,4,5}.
+A folder contains all the data for the diagnosis group with Gleason score [x]+[y].
+Inside this folder, you can find the raw QPI image, e.g., A19.tif, 3x downsampled QPI image, e.g., A19_small.tif, manual segmentation results, e.g., A19_seg_gt.tif, A19_seg_gt_3072.tif, A19_seg_gt_3072_hf.tif, final segmentation result, A19_seg_multi_res_3072_strict_hf.tif.
 Note that "hf" stands for hole-filling where the segmentation results have been post-process to remove holes inside the gland and stroma likelihood, e.g., A19_seg_ws[zz]_fuzzy.tif.
 Herezz is the size of the window in which the histogram of texton is computed.

+ * dBPH\, dHGPIN\, dNormal\: similar to d[x]+[y].
+They store data for the BPH, HGPIN and benign group.

+ * TMA2D_all_cores\: all SLIM images of all cores in the TMA.

+ * texdir\: contains [corename]_lm_fr.mat: Leung-Malik filter response, [corename]_texton_index_[zz]_map.tif: texton index map where zz is the number of texton_map.tif: texton index map where zz is the number of texton.
+If [zz]='', the number of texton is 50. [corename]_texton_hist_[ww].mat: histogram of texton index data where ww is the window size for computing. kmeans_res_[zz]_clusters.mat: coordinates of textons where zz is the number of textons.

+ * Verified_diagnosis_results: manual segmentaion with biopsy diagnosis, verified by Shamira.

 #How to use the code